dhh1128/intent/docs/spec/hypertext.md

 ##### Comparing anchor IDs

-Whether anchor IDs are implicit or explicit, intent recognizes and compares them in a way that makes them convenient and robust for humans.
+Whether anchor IDs are implicit or explicit, intent recognizes and compares them in a way that makes them convenient and robust for humans who might capitalize, space, or punctuate inconsistently.
 Minor details are ignored: ID values are trimmed, converted to lower case, and have all runs of punctuation and/or spaces replaced with a single hyphen.
 This means that the anchor id `MRI` could also be written as `mri`.
-And this contrived example of an ugly ID:
+And this contrived example of a really messy ID:

     He won't -- or shouldn't, anyway! -- say "Get lost."